 - How do I get support to help me make a decision that is right for me?

 Support might be printed or online information.
 It could mean referral to another health professional with more relevant expertise.
-It could mean having time to think things over and then having another appointment to take things forward.
-It might include involving friends or family.
+Maybe you might want time to think things over and then have another appointment to take things forward.
+Or you might want to involve family or friends.

-Your health professionals may not be able to answer all your questions.
+Your health professionals might not be able to answer all of your questions.
 Not everything has been discovered about MS and they may not be able to say what is happening, or may happen, to you.
-Sometimes, they may be able to find out the information that you need or can point you to other sources of information like the MS Trust.
+Sometimes, they may be able to find out the information that you need or can point you to other sources of support like the MS Trust.

 - a simple symptom diary, which includes when you started or stopped any medication, and records any relevant events in your life like infections or times of stress.

-You could also keep the notes you made when preparing for an appointment, any notes made by you or your supporter during the meeting and any information about MS.
+You could also keep the notes you made when preparing for an appointment, any notes made by you (or the person who went with you) during the appointment, and any information leaflets you’ve been given about MS.

 Example questions to ask